 They can occur at almost any location:

-- marked predilection in the head and neck: 95% in the neck and axillary regions
+- marked predilection for the head and neck: 95% in the neck and axillary regions

 - mesentery, retroperitoneum, abdominal viscera, lung, and mediastinum: ~5%

-Lymphatic malformations may cross more than one compartment.
+Lymphatic malformations may involve more than one compartment.
 For instance, in the head and neck region, larger lesions tend to occupy more than one deep space, sandwiching between normal structures.

 - multilocular cystic masses

 - cystic contents: usually anechoic; hyperechoic if contain debris, high lipid concentration, infection or hemorrhage